aratayamashita/tonebridge/README.md

 ## What is ToneBridge?

-ToneBridge is an AI-powered translation tool that goes beyond word-for-word.
+tonebridge is an AI-powered translation tool that goes beyond word-for-word.
 It uses **Google Gemini** for translations and **ElevenLabs** for voices, showing you **casual, neutral, and professional** styles side-by-side.

 When ElevenLabs isn’t available, ToneBridge falls back to standard **text-to-speech (TTS)** so you can still hear results out loud.